 Academic Planning and Institutional Research (APIR) is a unit of the Office of The Provost

--Supports strategic, academic, and budgetary planning and decision making through analytics, including the presentation, and distribution of relevant and timely information, policy analyses, and projections of future trends.
+-Supports strategic, academic, and budgetary planning and decision making through analytics, including the presentation, and distribution of relevant and timely information, policy analyses, peer comparisons, and projections of future trends.

 -Prepares comparative analyses of UW-Madison to peer institutions as a context for planning.